programs-forensic-engineering-990x358

 Forensic engineers may also simply need to aid an attorney in an engineering matter or incident that needs legal resolution.
 These engineers often make use of trace evidence from the scene of an incident and then use their analysis, investigative skills, and engineering expertise to determine what actually happened and where the fault lies.
 This aspect of engineering can lead to the type of interesting career that some engineering students may be looking for.

-People who may succeed the most in forensic engineering will generally be thrilled by the science and investigative aspect of their careers.
+People who may succeed the most in forensic engineering will generally be thrilled by the science and investigative aspects of their careers.
 While the legal aspects are important, many in the field have a burning need to know why a produced item failed to do what it was supposed to do.
 The National Academy of Forensic Engineers can offer credentials and more information about the field.
 Typically, forensic engineers will need a minimum of a master of science degree with a concentration in forensic engineering, for which a few programs are available.

 Forensic Engineering Programs: Common Admissions Prerequisites & Courses